fsantanna-no/ce0/doc/memory.md

 ## Pointers

-A variable can be shared, or pointed, or borrowed with the prefix backslash `\`.
+A variable can be shared (or pointed, or borrowed) with the prefix backslash `\`.
 In this case, both the owner and the pointer refer to the same allocated value: